Stability and performance of stochastic economic MPC -- Stochastic characterization of the closed-loop asymptotics: Stochastic dynamic programming and an implementable version of the abstract MPC algorithm

 holds for all $X \in \RR{\Omega,\X}$ with $\vert V_N(\tcl,X) \vert < \infty$ and $\tol=0,\ldots,N-1$, where $\Pi$ is the set of all universally measurable functions $\pi: \X \rightarrow \U$. \end{thm}

 Theorem~\ref{thm:PointwiseDPP} shows that we can perform the calculations from Algorithm~\ref{alg:abstractStochMPC} pathwise for each realization, which leads to Algorithm~\ref{alg:implementableStochMPC}.
 Note that this algorithm can be implemented in a real plant and is therefore of particular practical relevance, as it works without knowledge of the full state distribution, but solely with measurements of the realizations.
 The full feedback law from Algorithm~\ref{alg:abstractStochMPC} would then be regained by performing Algorithm~\ref{alg:implementableStochMPC} for every possible realization.
+Note that, in contrast to Algorithm~\ref{alg:abstractStochMPC}, the MPC feedback obtained in each iteration is not only induced by a deterministic feedback policy, but is in fact a deterministic value, since the initial condition $x_j \in \X$ is deterministic.

 The remaining problem is that Theorem~\ref{thm:PointwiseDPP} only guarantees that the control sequence which is computed in that way is \emph{universally} measurable, cf.\ \cite[Definition~7.18]{Bertsekas1996b}, and thus may not be a feasible solution of problem~\eqref{eq:stochOCPopenloop}.
 Hence, we must ensure that we can also construct a measurable control sequence out of the pathwise solutions from Theorem~\eqref{thm:PointwiseDPP}.
 This is covered by the following lemma.